Bronze medallion training (Surf Life Saving Australia)

 Becoming a volunteer member of Surf Life Saving Australia is a great way to give back to the community, make new friends and keep fit and healthy.

-If you’ve recently decided to undertake the Bronze Medallion or are thinking about applying but are concerned about your swimming ability GOODSWIM can help.
+If you’ve recently decided to undertake the Bronze Medallion or are thinking about applying but are concerned about your swimming ability GoodSwim can help.
 There are many elements to the Bronze Medallion at your local surf club but the (Run Swim Run) element of the course is often where candidates fall short.

-Too many Australians who grew up by the ocean this may not be a huge ask but if you're not a strong swimmer or come from overseas where there is less focus on learning to swim properly you may benefit from additional tuition and training.
+Many Australians who grew up by the ocean this may not be a huge ask but if you're not a strong swimmer or come from overseas where there is less focus on learning to swim properly you may benefit from additional tuition and training.
+Ocean swimming differs greatly from pool swimming, you need a separate set of skills and understanding to be able to navigate the conditions of open water.

 Becoming a volunteer member of Surf Life Saving Australia is a great way to give back to the community, make new friends and keep fit and healthy.

-If you’ve recently decided to undertake the Bronze Medallion or are thinking about applying but are concerned about your swimming ability GOODSWIM can help.
+If you’ve recently decided to undertake the Bronze Medallion or are thinking about applying but are concerned about your swimming ability GoodSwim can help.
 There are many elements to the Bronze Medallion at your local surf club but the (Run Swim Run) element of the course is often where candidates fall short.

-Too many Australians who grew up by the ocean this may not be a huge ask but if you're not a strong swimmer or come from overseas where there is less focus on learning to swim properly you may benefit from additional tuition and training.
+Many Australians who grew up by the ocean this may not be a huge ask but if you're not a strong swimmer or come from overseas where there is less focus on learning to swim properly you may benefit from additional tuition and training.
+Ocean swimming differs greatly from pool swimming, you need a separate set of skills and understanding to be able to navigate the conditions of open water.

 - Help overcome fears of open water